Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density

-To ensure good consistency with the cosmic microwave background (CMB) power spectra, we have imposed constraints from Planck-CMB observations on the comoving angular diameter distance $D_{M}(z_*)$ and the physical matter density $\Omega_{\rm m0}h^2$, and thus obtained the following parameters: $\Omega_{\rm m0}=0.276$ and $\beta_{+} = 0.408$; $\Omega_{\rm m0}=0.202$ and $\beta_{-}=-3.736$; $\Omega_{\rm m0}=0.315$ for $\Lambda$CDM.
+To ensure good consistency with the CMB power spectra, we have imposed constraints from \textit{Planck}-CMB observations on the comoving angular diameter distance $D_{M}(z_*)$ and the physical matter density $\Omega_{\rm m0}h^2$, and thus obtained the following parameters: $\Omega_{\rm m0}=0.276$ and $\beta_{+} = 0.408$; $\Omega_{\rm m0}=0.202$ and $\beta_{-}=-3.736$; and $\Omega_{\rm m0}=0.315$ for $\Lambda$CDM.
 The model with $\beta_{+}$ exhibits a phantom character at $0 \leq z \lesssim 5$, whereas it becomes almost indistinguishable from $\Lambda$ at larger redshifts, viz., $z \gtrsim 5$.
-This shifts the beginning of the late-time accelerated expansion phase of the Universe to earlier times compared to the one in the base $\Lambda$CDM model, and, similar to a domino effect, the pronounced phantom character of the torsional DE at low redshifts, in turn, gives rise to a higher value of the Hubble constant, $H_0=72.36\, {\rm km\,s}^{-1}{\rm Mpc}^{-1}$ (matching the constraints from observational analysis~\cite{Hashim:2021pkq}), in great agreement with the SH0ES $H_0$ measurements~\cite{Riess:2021jrx}, as well as providing a better description of the baryon acoustic oscillation (BAO) data at high redshifts (viz., Lyman-$\alpha$ data) compared to the $\Lambda$CDM model.
+This shifts the beginning of the late-time accelerated expansion phase of the Universe to earlier times compared to the one in the base $\Lambda$CDM model, and, similar to a domino effect, the pronounced phantom character of the torsional DE at low redshifts, in turn, gives rise to a higher value of the Hubble constant, $H_0=72.36\, {\rm km\,s}^{-1}{\rm Mpc}^{-1}$ (matching the constraints from observational analysis~\cite{Hashim:2021pkq}), in great agreement with the SH0ES $H_0$ measurement~\cite{Riess:2021jrx}, as well as providing a better description of the BAO data at high redshifts (viz., Ly$\alpha$ data) compared to the $\Lambda$CDM model.
 On the other hand, the torsional DE in the model with $\beta_{-}$ features an intervening phantom regime at $0.2 \lesssim z < 1.45$ (after the sign change) between two quintessence regions, residing in an unexplored solution region beyond the phenomenological possibilities studied so far.
-This case leads to an over-enhanced Hubble constant, $H_0=84.54\, {\rm km\,s}^{-1}{\rm Mpc}^{-1}$, resulting from significantly boosted $H(z)$ values for $z \lesssim 1$ compensating for the notably low $H(z)$ values for $z \gtrsim 1$—caused by the large negative DE density—in the range $1.45 \lesssim z \lesssim 8$, in order to match the fixed value of the $D_{\rm M}(z_*)$.
+This case leads to an overenhanced Hubble constant, $H_0=84.54\, {\rm km\,s}^{-1}{\rm Mpc}^{-1}$, resulting from significantly boosted $H(z)$ values for $z \lesssim 1$ compensating for the notably low $H(z)$ values for $z \gtrsim 1$—caused by the large negative DE density—in the range $1.45 \lesssim z \lesssim 8$, in order to match the fixed value of the $D_{M}(z_*)$.
 Revealing the $\beta_{-}$ case provides insight into how this particular $f(T)$ model offers an effective framework for alleviating major cosmological tensions, although the resulting enhancement is greater than initially anticipated due to the strength of $\beta$, which is governed solely by $\Omega_{\rm m0}$.